compromise-evident/pqML/README.md

 on the model's input layer of 784 width--corresponding to where that "a" sits in your data.
 Note, 98 characters * 8 bits = 784 model width.
+ezMNIST data is not really tokenized because it already consists of 784 "black & white" characters, per line.

 <br>
 <br>